grafana/loki/docs/sources/community/governance.md

 - **The Loki project**: The sum of all activities performed under this governance, concerning one or more repositories or the community.

+- **The Loki Operator sub-project**: The sum of all activities performed under this governance, concerning the repository subfolder `operator` or the community.

 ## Values

 The Loki developers and community are expected to follow the values defined in the [Code of Conduct][coc].
 Furthermore, the Loki community strives for kindness, giving feedback effectively, and building a welcoming environment.
 The Loki developers generally decide by consensus and only resort to conflict resolution by a majority vote if consensus cannot be reached.